Assessment for Historical Newspapers: Globe and Mail by Durham - Module 4: Content

 Question Answer Notes Images

 Do informative images contain appropriate alt text or an appropriate textual alternative?
 Never In addition to the five articles checked for the first series of questions in this module, an additional four were checked for this series of questions.
-None of the text or pictorial content in the 9 PDFs checked would read - all image only (4 were all text, 5 had accompanying images).
+None of the text or pictorial content in the 9 PDFs checked would read - all image only (4 were all text, 5 had accompanying images). no images

 Do images used as titles contain appropriate alt text or an appropriate textual alternative?
-Never All PDF content was image only.
+Never All PDF content was image only. no images

 Do rich images contain appropriate alt text or an appropriate textual alternative?
-Never All PDF content was image only.
+Never All PDF content was image only. no images

 Tables